jamesplease/backbone.overlay-view/README.md

 a child view's element directly into the overlay view's element.
 Then, when the overlay is closed, you can destroy the child view.

-The reason I suggest doing this is because adding the Region API is of particular use when it comes to swapping views.
+The reason I recommend this is because adding the Region API is of particular use when it comes to swapping views.
 For one-off attaches and detaches, like what is typical when using this view, the region abstraction doesn't really provide much benefit over using other DOM APIs.